Wall-Go/WallGo/docs/source/index.rst

 WallGo documentation
 ======================================

-WallGo is a Python package for computing the bubble wall speed in cosmological phase transitions.
-The code is open source and free to use.
+WallGo is an open source code for the computation of the bubble wall velocity and bubble wall width in first-order cosmological phase transitions.
 If you use WallGo, please cite arXiv:....

 .. toctree::
     :caption: Getting Started:
-    :maxdepth: 2
     :hidden:

     intro